 - In addition, Pocket Aces Racing provides race videos and winner's circle pictures as soon as possible after each race.

 Shares in the Pocket Aces Racing partnerships vary based on a variety of factors including the cost of the thoroughbred, time of year purchased, where the thoroughbred is racing, who is training the thoroughbred, and the number of months of maintenance expenses which are being collected up front.

-Typical partnerships are comprised of 10 or 25 shares and each share typically sells for $1,500 - $10,000.
+Typical partnerships are comprised of 10 shares and each share typically sells for $2,500 - $15,000.
+We often make partial shares (halves and quarters) available as well.
 Maintenance expenses are billed quarterly.
-Expenses are approximately $1,000 per quarter for partnerships consisting of 10 shares and $400 per quarter for partnerships comprised of 25 shares.
+Expenses are approximately $1,000 per quarter per share (9.9% ownership).
 Three to six months of maintenance fees are normally included in the initial buy-in.

 These rates pay for all expected, regular expenses associated with training and racing the thoroughbred with the exception of racing licenses.